-- CIH welcomes the Bill's focus on the key objectives of safety, transparency and accountability of landlords to tenants in social housing, as set out in the Charter for social housing tenants: social housing white paper.
-It is important that the robust measures set out in the bill in supporting those aims are maintained through to the final Act, including the requirement to report on the progress of cladding removal and other remediation relating to fire and building safety. - The Regulator of Social Housing (the Regulator) will gather performance information on landlords that will be useful to tenants, including tenant satisfaction through a perception survey.
-We believe this should also be used proactively by landlords in engaging with tenants, and more should be done to ensure this is accessible and useful to tenants, including outcomes from the Regulator's scrutiny of performance, such as, where necessary, performance improvement plans.
-CIH supports calls to ensure that the aims of transparency, accountability and comparability set out in the white paper are underpinned by all elements that make up proactive consumer regulation, including the tenant satisfaction measures, through a consistently applied collection methodology to provide that assurance.
-As the Regulator has recently confirmed its preferred approach incorporating greater flexibility in methodology, we would support a scheduled plan to review the outcomes from the tenant perception survey in terms of robustness for transparency and comparability, within a wider assessment of the impact of proactive regulation and compliance, in terms of increasing satisfaction and building trust between landlords, tenants and Regulator. - CIH welcomes measures to ensure that the bill sets explicit requirements for regular inspections as well as additional emergency/ short notice inspections and actions where needed.
-This was the clear expectation of the government's white paper.
-Having a regular inspection regime, coupled with regular reporting of satisfaction and performance, will focus landlords again on continuous improvement of services to tenants and enable the regulator to identify gaps or indicators of potential problems to explore in more detail.
-This, accompanied by the 'Ofsted style' measures will ensure that the regulator has both the power and flexibility to address poor performance in a timely way.
+- CIH welcomes the Bill's focus on the key objectives of safety, transparency and accountability of landlords to tenants in social housing, as set out in the Charter for social housing residents: social housing white paper.
+It is important that the robust measures set out in the bill in supporting those aims are maintained through to the final act, including the requirement to report on the progress of cladding removal and other remediation relating to fire and building safety. - The Regulator for social housing (the Regulator) will gather performance information on landlords that will be useful to tenants, including tenant satisfaction through a perception survey.
+We believe this should also be used proactively by landlords in engaging with tenants, and more should be done to ensure this is accessible and useful to tenants, including, where necessary, performance improvement plans.
+This will require a consistently applied collection methodology to provide assurance to both Regulator and tenants that the information provided is transparent and comparable a stated aim of the Tenant Satisfaction Measures.
+As the Regulator has recently confirmed its preferred approach, we would support the review of the outcomes from the tenant perception survey in terms of robustness for transparency and comparability within a year of the Act coming into force and / or as part of the review of the consumer standard. - CIH welcomes measures to ensure that the bill set explicit requirements for regular inspections as well as additional emergency/ short notice inspections and actions where needed.
+This was the clear expectation of the government's white paper. - A named health and safety lead will be required in every registered provider, and resources provided to ensure they can fulfil their functions of advice to boards.
+There are also proposals to set out how the Regulator might require social landlords to demonstrate the appropriate competencies and conduct of housing management professionals.
+CIH welcomes the focus on this in light of the review of professionalism, and the acknowledgement of the importance of skilled staff in the government's green and white papers.
+CIH's work with See the Person (now Stop Social Housing Stigma) also identified the qualities, knowledge, and skills of staff at all levels within housing organisations as significant in appropriate engagement with tenants and addressing stigma.